-- a. enable New Zealand to meet its international obligations under the Convention and the Protocol, including (but not limited to) - i. its obligation under Article 3.1 of the Protocol to retire Kyoto units equal to the number of tonnes of carbon dioxide equivalent of human-induced greenhouse gases emitted from the sources listed in Annex A of the Protocol in New Zealand in the first commitment period; and - ii. its obligation to report to the Conference of the Parties via the Secretariat under Article 7 of the Protocol and Article 12 of the Convention: - b. provide for the implementation, operation, and administration of a greenhouse gas emissions trading scheme in New Zealand that supports and encourages global efforts to reduce the emission of greenhouse gases by - i. assisting New Zealand to meet its international obligations under the Convention and the Protocol; and - ii. reducing New Zealand's net emissions of those gases to below business-asusual levels; and - c. provide for the imposition, operation, and administration of a levy on specified synthetic greenhouse gases contained in motor vehicles and also another levy on other goods to support and encourage global efforts to reduce the emission of those gases by - i. assisting New Zealand to meet its international obligations under the Convention and the Protocol; and ii. reducing New Zealand's net emissions of those gases to below business-asusual levels.
+- a. enable New Zealand to meet its international obligations under the Convention and the Protocol, including (but not limited to) - i. its obligation under Article 3.1 of the Protocol to retire Kyoto units equal to the number of tonnes of carbon dioxide equivalent of human-induced greenhouse gases emitted from the sources listed in Annex A of the Protocol in New Zealand in the first commitment period; and - ii. its obligation to report to the Conference of the Parties via the Secretariat under Article 7 of the Protocol and Article 12 of the Convention: - b. provide for the implementation, operation, and administration of a greenhouse gas emissions trading scheme in New Zealand that supports and encourages global efforts to reduce the emission of greenhouse gases by - i. assisting New Zealand to meet its international obligations under the Convention and the Protocol; and - ii. reducing New Zealand's net emissions of those gases to below business-asusual levels; and - c. provide for the imposition, operation, and administration of a levy on specified synthetic greenhouse gases contained in motor vehicles and also another levy on MAHIA TE MAHI WHAKARURUTANGA O TE NGAHERE (Strive for Safety in the Forest) 20 other goods to support and encourage global efforts to reduce the emission of those gases by-

+- i. assisting New Zealand to meet its international obligations under the Convention and the Protocol; and - ii. reducing New Zealand's net emissions of those gases to below business-asusual levels.